Howitzer/jsqrcode-html5/README.md

 jsqrcode-html5
 ==============
-Take an image of a QR Code (using HTML5) with your tablet/smartphone, upload it to your server, and then decode it using only JavaScript.
+Take an image of a QR Code with your tablet/smartphone using HTML5, upload it to your server using PHP, and then decode it using only JavaScript.

 Dependencies